Ethical Jams & Spreads: From Organic Peanut Butter To Vegan Chocolate Spread

 Is chocolate spread vegan and sustainably sourced?

 Spreads might seem innocent, and overall, jam is fairly sustainable!
 Jam isn’t associated with any major causes of environmental degradation.
 However, many jams contain high amounts of sugar.
 This comes with potential health risks if consumed in large quantities.
+When buying jam, look for products that carry Fairtrade Foundation certification on their sugar and fruit sourcing, as this helps to ensure farmers are paid fairly for their produce.

 Chocolate spread is a different matter.
 Palm oil is a major concern.
 Chocolate spreads (the most popular being Nutella) contain high quantities of palm oil.
 The smooth consistency of chocolate spread is thanks to palm oil!
 Palm oil is listed as the second ingredient in a jar of Nutella after sugar.
 There’s more palm oil in Nutella than chocolate!